CortexIntelligentAutomation/docs/content/en/docs/getting-started/on-premise/install-innovation-only/single-server-without-ha/install-web-application-server.md

 To find the version of the framework that is installed:

-1. On the Start menu, choose Run.
+1. On the Start menu, choose `Run`.
 2. In the open box, enter `regedit.exe`.
 You must have administrative credentials to run regedit.exe.
 3. In the Registry Editor, open the subkey `HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\NET Framework Setup\NDP\v4\Full`.
 4. If the `Full` subkey is not present, then you do not have the .NET Framework 4.5 or later installed.